cnrivera/te-cake-capstone-final/README.md

 This cake ordering application is intended to allow customers to place orders for pre-designed or custom cakes, and to allow bakery employees to view and track orders and make changes to available cakes and cake options.

+View an online version of this capstone at <https://elevatesweets.com>.

 This project was developed with the following technologies:

 * Vue.js